-Ohio paint factory blast, fire cause injuries, draw hazmat crew, officials say
+Ohio paint factory blast, fire cause injuries, prompt evacuations, draw hazmat crew, officials say

 "Powerful enough to shake my whole house," one resident wrote.

-"Something blew up in Columbus," another wrote.
+"Something blew up in Columbus," another replied.

+"It was all over the city, I think," another wrote.
+"I'm in central Columbus, by fairgrounds.
+We heard a 'muffled' explosion-like sound and whole house shook, windows rattled.
+All the neighbors came out of their houses, our dog ran upstairs to see what was happening, etc."

 Photos taken by residents showed a large plume of smoke rising into the sky.